Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Experiments and Results

-\textbf{Implementation Details.} Following standard protocol\citep{coincide}, we adopt LoRA~\citep{hu2021lora} for training using the official hyperparameters from LLaVA-1.5.
-For the accuracy-based variant, we estimate cluster-wise accuracy using an LLM judge that compares the VLM output to ground-truth answers for samples in given cluster—though this is not required for our loss-based variant.
-Our setup follows standard evaluation protocols from prior work, ensuring consistency and fair comparison.
-Further details are provided in Appendix~\ref{app:exp}.
+\textbf{Implementation Details.} {Following standard protocol~\citep{coincide,icons}, we start from a pretrained model and instruction-tune it on the datasets using LoRA~\citep{hu2021lora} with the official hyperparameters from LLaVA-1.5 and Qwen2-VL.
+For the accuracy variant, cluster-wise accuracy is estimated with an LLM judge that compares VLM outputs to ground-truth answers, though this step is not required for our loss-based variant.
+We \textbf{\textit{strictly follows}} \textbf{\textit{standard}} setup, evaluation protocols and metrics from prior work to ensure consistency and fair comparison \citep{coincide,icons}.
+Additional implementation details are provided in {Appendix~\ref{app:impl}}.}